dialchain/dial/specs/Participant.md

 Reference to the verification method used to perform this assertion method.

 ## [proof]
 Collects proofs associated with declarations being submitted.
-For a simple participant declaration, the proof allows the validation of the declared  verificationMethod (or public key).

 ## [proof][i][document]
 References the document subject of this proof.
-In this case the id of the ccontaining DIAL file.
+In this case the id of the containing DIAL file.

 ## [proof][i][issuer]
 Identifier of the declaration entity issuing this proof.
 In this case the id of the participant.